 The National Geographic Society

 Together over the last decade, The Asia Foundation and the National Geographic Society have made large-scale improvements to girls' schools that have impacted the lives of thousands of Afghan girls, their families, and their communities – with benefits that will last for generations to come.
 In 2012, the Foundation honored this partnership by presenting the National Geographic Society with a Lotus Leadership Award to recognize their commitment to girls' education in Afghanistan.

 In 2012, The Asia Foundation honored Dr. Sakena Yacoobi, Founder and Executive Director of the Afghan Institute of Learning and an Asia Foundation partner, for her groundbreaking and visionary work empowering communities to bring education and health services to disfranchised Afghan women and girls.

 Dr. David Ho

-In 2011, the Asia Foundation honored leading AIDS researcher Dr. David D. Ho with the first annual Lotus Leadership Award.
+In 2011, the Foundation honored leading AIDS researcher Dr. David D. Ho with the first annual Lotus Leadership Award.
 Dr. Ho revolutionized the world's understanding of HIV/AIDS; his groundbreaking research and advocacy catalyzed landmark treatment and prevention programs in China, and has dramatically improved the health and well-being of Chinese women and children.